xp44mm/Notebook/ConcurrencyCookbook/08 Interop.md

 ### Problem

-There is an older asynchronous pattern that uses methods named OperationAsync along with events named OperationCompleted.
+There is an older asynchronous pattern that uses methods named `OperationAsync` along with events named `OperationCompleted`.
 You want to perform an operation using the older asynchronous pattern and await the result.

 ##### TIP

-The OperationAsync and OperationCompleted pattern is called the Event-based Asynchronous Pattern (EAP).
+The `OperationAsync` and `OperationCompleted` pattern is called the Event-based Asynchronous Pattern (EAP).
 You're going to wrap those into a Task-returning method that follows the Task-based Asynchronous Pattern (TAP).

 ### Solution

-By using the `TaskCompletionSource<TResult>` type, you can create wrappers for asynchronous operations.
-The `TaskCompletionSource<TResult>` type controls a `Task<TResult>` and enables you to complete the task at the appropriate time.
+By using the `TaskCompletionSource<'TResult>` type, you can create wrappers for asynchronous operations.
+The `TaskCompletionSource<'TResult>` type controls a `Task<'TResult>` and enables you to complete the task at the appropriate time.

 This example defines an extension method for `WebClient` that downloads a string.
 The `WebClient` type defines `DownloadStringAsync` and `DownloadStringCompleted`.
 Using those, you can define a `DownloadStringTaskAsync` method, like this: